-- Michelle Banik, who prior to March 2021 was Chief People Officer and Senior Vice President (Global Head of Human Resources) at OMERS from 2015 until December 2019. - Cynthia Devine, who prior to January 2022 was Chief Financial Officer, Maple Leaf Sports & Entertainment; - Sharon Driscoll, who prior to January 2020, in addition to her role as Chief Financial Officer of Ritchie Bros.
+- Bonnie Birollo, who prior to March 2020 was Vice President Operations, for Alimentation Couch-Tard/Circle K's Western Canada Division from April 2014 until March 2020; - Bruce Burrows, who prior to July 2019 was Managing Director, BB Advisors Inc. from January 2018 to June 2019; - Michelle Banik, who prior to March 2021 was Chief People Officer and Senior Vice President (Global Head of Human Resources) at OMERS from 2015 until December 2019. - Cynthia Devine, who prior to November 2022 was Interim President & CEO and Chief Financial Officer, Maple Leaf Sports & Entertainment; - Sharon Driscoll, who prior to June 2022, in addition to her role as Chief Financial Officer of Ritchie Bros.
 Auctioneers Inc., was Interim Co-CEO of Ritchie Bros.
-Auctioneers Inc. from October 2019 to January 2020; subsequent to year end, on June 6, 2022, she became EVP & Special Advisor to the CEO, Ritchie Bros.
-Auctioneers Inc.; - Mohit Grover, who prior to October 2019 was Head of Industry Retail, Google Canada from September 2014 to September 2019; - Sarah Joyce, who prior to June 2018 was General Manager of SaksOff5th.com and Gilt.com from November 2016 to June 2018; - Doug Nathanson, who prior to April 2018 was General Counsel, Canadian Tire Corporation from February 2016 to April 2018; - Martine Reardon, who prior to April 2021 was a corporate director;

-- Matt Reindel, who prior to October 2021 was Senior Vice President, Finance Business Support, Sobeys Inc. from August 2019 to October 2021; and Chief Financial Officer, Nestlé Nutrition North America from 2012 to 2019; - Sandra Sanderson, who prior to November 2018 was Senior Vice President of Marketing at White House Black Market in the U.S. from February 2017 to October 2018; - Martine Turcotte, who prior to January 2020 was Vice Chair, Quebec, BCE Inc. and Bell Canada; - Michael Vels, who prior to October 2021 was Chief Financial Office, Empire Company Limited and Sobeys Inc. from June 2017 to October 2021; and Chief Financial Officer of Hydro One Limited from July 2015 to May 2017; and - Mike Venton, who prior to January 2018 was Senior Vice President, Discount No Frills at Loblaw Companies Limited from May 2014 to December 2016.
+Auctioneers Inc. from October 2019 to January 2020; Chief Financial Officer, Ritchie Bros.
+Auctioneers Inc. from 2015 to October 2019. - Mohit Grover, who prior to October 2019 was Head of Industry Retail, Google Canada from September 2014 to September 2019; - Luc L'Archevêque, who prior to June 2022 was Senior Vice President, Merchandising Grocery and Community, Sobeys Inc. from June 2021 to May 2022; Senior Vice President, Merchandising and General Manager Quebec, Sobeys Inc. from June 2019 to May 2021; General Manager, Quebec, Sobeys Inc. from June 2018 to May 2019; and Vice President Grocery Merchandising Quebec, Sobeys Inc. from April 2017 to May 2018; - Doug Nathanson, who prior to December 1, 2022 was Senior Vice President, General Counsel & Corporate Secretary, Empire Company Limited. - Martine Reardon, who prior to April 2021 was a corporate director; - Matt Reindel, who prior to October 2021 was Senior Vice President, Finance Business Support, Sobeys Inc. from August 2019 to October 2021; and Chief Financial Officer, Nestlé Nutrition North America from 2012 to 2019; - Martine Turcotte, who prior to January 2020 was Vice Chair, Quebec, BCE Inc. and Bell Canada; - Jacquelin Weatherbee, who prior to December 2019 was Director External Communications, Sobeys Inc. from October 2017 to November 2019.

-As of May 7, 2022, the number of Class B common shares of Empire beneficially owned, directly or indirectly, or over which control or direction is exercised by the directors and executive officers of Empire as a group is 22,955,622 or approximately 23.4% of those issued and outstanding.
+As of May 6, 2023, the number of Class B common shares of Empire beneficially owned, directly or indirectly, or over which control or direction is exercised by the directors and executive officers of Empire as a group is 22,955,622 or approximately 23.4% of those issued and outstanding.
 No executive officer who is not a director owns Class B common shares.